Is there a better map of UK higher education providers than this 2005 one from the University of Wolverhampton?

 Another potential issue is data integration, could we produce a single source of research and teaching-related data?
 HESA doesn’t currently capture all research institutions.
 UK Research and Innovation (UKRI) has great potential to bring together data from the seven research councils, Innovate UK and Research England (and the OfS under its collaboration agreement with UKRI).
 But what should this look like?

-So data’s important, but does a map even matter?
+So data are important, but does a map even matter?
 Some use cases could be argued, for instance when looking at social mobility coldspots, or for travelling politicians/journalists/minstrels.
 Sometimes it’s nice to just be a bit creative about communicating multiple bewildering datasets in a more accessible manner, and who doesn’t like pretty pictures?

 As a visualisation of a dataset, a map (and the underlying data) can only be useful for certain uses.
 Multiple datasets (and the maps they create) may be correct, but the needs of an anxious 17-year old are (probably) different to a 42-year old minister.
 Which in turn are different to a civil servant’s exacting requirements, or a commercial property firm’s interests, or a university regulator’s needs.